bibletime/bibletime/.github/ISSUE_TEMPLATE/bug_report.md

  - (If compiled from source) Qt Version

 **Additional context**
-Add any other context about the problem here, e.g. including output of `bibletime --debug` in case of crashes.
+Add any other context about the problem here, e.g. including output of `bibletime --debug` and/or backtraces in case of crashes.